lambda-11235/TPLPL/README.md

 unification are supported, cuts and negation by failure are not.
 Note that variables start with a `?`, and are not indicated by being capitalized (as in Prolog).
 TPLPL also uses breadth first searches by default, so order of clauses and subgoals do not matter.
-Since breadth first searches tend to crash due to high memory usage, depth-first search may be enabled with `--depth-first`.

 Future goals include:
 1. Add readline support.
 Currently stack complains if it is used as a dependency.

+## Notes

+1. Since breadth first searches tend to crash due to high memory usage, depth-first search may be enabled with `--depth-first`.
+2. This implementation does an occurs check, and all recursive unifications fail (even eq(?X, ?X)).

 ## EBNF Grammar